-Carolyn (Carrie) Fisher is a Research and Evaluation Project Manager at the Institute for Community Health.
+Carolyn (Carrie) Fisher is a Research and Evaluation Scientist at the Institute for Community Health.

 Carrie is an anthropologist with interests in applied and evaluation research, innovative research methods, health and public health, and research with difficult-to-reach populations.
 Her early interest in these topics began with work at the Hispanic Health Council in Hartford, CT, where she participated in bilingual research with a largely immigrant population struggling with mental health and addiction to address topics including: health care accessibility; HIV transmission routes; and needle exchange efficacy.